mtking2/eso-font-changer/README.md

 ## How to add additional fonts
-1. Download your desired font in TTF format and put it in the FontChanger/fonts/ttfs folder
+1. Download your desired font in TTF format
-2. Copy & Paste into the FontChanger/fonts folder.
+2. Copy & Paste into the FontChanger/fonts/ttfs folder
 3. Locate `slugfont.exe` in your ESO installation and copy it to FontChanger/fonts.
 Some common locations are:
 	- C:\Program Files\Zenimax Online\The Elder Scrolls Online\game\client\slugfont.exe
 	- C:\Program Files (x86)\Zenimax Online\The Elder Scrolls Online\game\client\slugfont.exe